armanriazi/typescript-all-in-one/workspace/types/module/ambient/d.ts.md

 # Declaration file
+A declaration file is a special type of file used by the TypeScript compiler.
+It is only used during the compilation step and is used as a sort of reference file to describe JavaScript.
+Declaration files are similar to the header files used in C or C++ or the interfaces used in Java.
+They simply describe the structure of available functions and properties but do not provide an implementation.
 You can tell TypeScript that you are trying to describe code that exists elsewhere (e.g. written in JavaScript/CoffeeScript/The runtime environment like the browser or Node.js) using the `declare` keyword.
 As a quick example:

 ```ts